Home Insurance Denied? Common Reasons & What to Do Next

 Find your best options in less than 2 minutes

-Getting denied for home insurance can throw a serious wrench into your plans — whether you're buying a new home or trying to maintain coverage on the one you already own.
+Getting denied for home insurance can throw a serious wrench into your plans, whether you're buying a new home or trying to maintain coverage on the one you already own.
 Insurers evaluate dozens of risk factors during underwriting, and any one of them can result in a rejection.
+In 2026, denials have become even more common as carriers use AI-driven drone and satellite imagery to scrutinize properties before writing or renewing coverage.
 The good news is that a denial isn't always final, and in many cases, there are clear steps you can take to either fix the issue or find coverage elsewhere.

-In this guide, you'll learn the most common reasons home insurance applications are denied, how your property's claims history follows it from owner to owner, and what your real options are when a standard insurer says no. Whether you're dealing with a bad roof, a flagged dog breed, or a complicated CLUE report, this article will help you navigate your next move with confidence.
+In this guide, you'll learn the most common reasons home insurance applications are denied in 2026, how your property's claims history follows it from owner to owner, and what your real options are when a standard insurer says no. Whether you're dealing with a bad roof, a flagged dog breed, or a complicated CLUE report, this article will help you navigate your next move with confidence.

 Key Pinch Points